 Do you want to start a rewarding Career?
 To make a positive difference to young people and their lives?
 Are you patient, empathetic, resilient and supportive?
-Yes? – We want you!
+Yes? – then we want you!

 We are part of Acorn Care and Education and can promise you plenty of challenges, and a rich variety of opportunities to develop your career.

-Experience in SEN preferred but not essential as we will train, support and promote you to ensure you have an amazing career.
+Don’t worry about having much experience, we will train, support and promote you, to ensure you have an amazing career.
 All you need is the drive to make a difference and a focus on the positive outcomes for our children.

 We want the young people to retain as much responsibility over their lives as possible and develop over time.
 Therefore, you will spend your time assisting the young people with everyday activities, such as getting ready for school, homework, cooking, playing and going on outings.
 We create safe and nurturing environments for our children and young people and you will support us in ensuring the physical, emotional and personal care needs of the children are met.